History of the British West Indies: Colonial period 1833–1958

-In 1833 the Windward Islands became a formal union called the Windward Islands Colony.
-In 1838, Trinidad (acquired in 1802) and St. Lucia (acquired in 1814) were brought into the Windward Islands Colony, but were not given their own assemblies (having previously been British Crown Colonies).
-In 1840 Trinidad left the Colony.
+In 1833, the Windward Islands became a formal union called the Windward Islands Colony.
+In 1838, Trinidad (acquired in 1802) and St. Lucia (acquired in 1814) were brought into the Windward Islands Colony, but were not given their assemblies (having previously been British Crown Colonies).
+In 1840, Trinidad left the Colony.
 The Windward Islands Colony was unpopular as Barbados wished to retain its separate identity and ancient institutions, while the other colonies did not enjoy the association with Barbados (but needed such an association for defence against French invasions until 1815).
 Thus the individual islands resisted British attempts at closer union.
 Barbados in particular fought to retain its own Assembly.

 This opposition to closer federation was found mainly in the upper class of society.
-When Governor John Pope Hennessy was sent in 1875 to Barbados to organize a closer, formal federation, there was bitter opposition from the press, the assembly of the upper-plantocracy and a few influential coloured men.
-Hennessy was supported by the cane workers, who believed federation would allow them the opportunity to leave Barbados and work for higher wages or buy their own plots of land elsewhere in the Windwards..
+When Governor John Pope Hennessy was sent in 1875 to Barbados to organize a closer, formal federation, there was bitter opposition from the press, the assembly of the upper-plantocracy, and a few influential coloured men.
+Hennessy was supported by the cane workers, who believed federation would allow them the opportunity to leave Barbados and work for higher wages or buy their plots of land elsewhere in the Windwards.

 The planters and coloured merchants set up the Barbados Defence League to fight federation, which they claimed would end their representative system.
 In March 1876, estate labourers in southern Barbados rioted in support of the governor when he tried to force the assembly to reform prisons and hospitals.
 The Colonial Office then quickly transferred Hennessy to Hong Kong in 1876 and the federation plans were dropped.
 The Governor of Barbados remained the Governor-General of the Windwards until 1885 when Barbados left the Windward Islands Colony.

-From 1885 to 1958, the Windward Islands Colony consisted of Grenada and the Grenadines, St. Vincent and St. Lucia for the entire period.
+From 1885 to 1958, the Windward Islands Colony consisted of Grenada and the Grenadines, St. Vincent, and St. Lucia for the entire period.
 Tobago left in 1889 when she formed a union with Trinidad.
 Dominica joined the Windward Islands Colony in 1940 after having been transferred from the Leewards and remained in the Colony until 1958.
-After 1885 the Windward Islands Colony was under one governor-general in Grenada and each island had its own lieutenant-governor and its own assembly (as before).
+After 1885, the Windward Islands Colony was under one governor-general in Grenada and each island had its lieutenant-governor and its assembly (as before).
 Attempts at a federal colony like in the Leewards were always resisted.
-The Windward Islands Colony broke up in 1958 when each island chose to join the new Federation of the West Indies as a separate provinces.
+The Windward Islands Colony broke up in 1958 when each island chose to join the new Federation of the West Indies as separate provinces.